 - Applicable sections of the California Education Code, Title V and other applicable laws.

 - The Family Educational Rights and Privacy Act and other District, state and federal laws, rules, regulations and policies governing student records.

 Skills and Abilities to:

-- Set priorities and exercise sound judgment within areas of responsibility.
+- Organize, set priorities and exercise sound, independent judgment within areas of responsibility.